 The Complainant is KPMG International Cooperative, Netherlands, represented by Taylor Wessing LLP, United Kingdom.

-The disputed domain name <kpmg-hk.com> (the “Disputed Domain Name”) is registered with NameCheap, Inc. (the “Registrar”).
+The disputed domain name <kp-mg.org> is registered with NameCheap, Inc. (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on May 14, 2019.
-On May 15, 2019, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Disputed Domain Name.
-On May 16, 2019, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Disputed Domain Name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on May 20, 2019 providing the registrant and contact information disclosed by the Registrar and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on May 21, 2019.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on May 21, 2020.
+On May 21, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On May 21, 2020, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on May 26, 2020, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on May 28, 2020.

 The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).

-The Center appointed Lynda M. Braun as the sole panelist in this matter on June 18, 2019.
+The Center appointed Tobias Zuberbühler as the sole panelist in this matter on June 23, 2020.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

 The Respondent did not reply to the Complainant’s contentions.